cyb3rxp/awesome-soc/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 # Awesome SOC
-An operational handbook to build, run and mature a SOC (including CSIRT).
+An operational handbook and knowledge base to build, run and mature a SOC (including CSIRT).

 Those are my view, based on my own experience as SOC/CSIRT analyst and team manager, as well as well-known papers.
 Focus is more on SOC than on CERT/CSIRT.